ggljzr/pytRobot/README.rst

 ::

-	#run web app with default config
+    #run web app with default config.ini
     $ sudo pytrobot web
     #run web app without stream (no mjpg-streamer required)
     $ sudo pytrobot web --no-stream

-Web application will then be available at `<raspberrypi.local:5000>`.
+Web application will then be available at `raspberrypi.local:5000 <http://raspberrypi.local:5000>`__.

 Note that this application is not really meant to be used at public networks, since everything (including video stream) is available to anyone connected.